Lump on Side of Neck: 7 Main Causes & What to Do

 1. Lymph nodes

 When lymphatic ganglions become inflamed, they form lymph nodes that can be felt as lumps under the skin.
-These lumps can emerge on the side of the neck, as well as on the back, or behind the ears.
+These lumps can emerge on the back of the neck or along the side behind the ears.
 Lymph nodes often cause pain and discomfort when palpated.

 In addition, you can place eucalyptus tea compresses directly on the lymph node to reduce inflammation.